 Women are the gatekeepers of sex.
 Men are the gatekeepers of commitment.

-Men will use commitment to get sex.
-Women will use sex to get commitment.
+Men will use commitment (or the promise of commitment) to get sex.
+Women will use sex (or the promise of sex) to get commitment.

 Condoms drastically decreased the chances of getting STDs when having sex.
 Birth control effectively eliminated the chance of getting pregnant after having sex.
 The rise of mass media and the declining relevance of religion led to the removal of social stigma around casual sex and infidelity.
 The result is a massive uptick in people’s willingness and ability to have casual sex, an increase in the percentage of the population who actively participates in casual sex, and ultimately, an increase in options for people who are looking for casual sex.

 An increase in options and loosening of restrictions in the sex / dating marketplaces leads to 1) an increasing preference for casual sexual relationships (since there are more options and people want to sample them all), 2) an increase in infidelity rates (as there are more tempting alternatives when you are in a relationship) and 3) an overall increase in time and energy spent in the matching process (look to the job market for a parallel).
 1) and 2) lead to an increase in STD rates (see CDC report).

 With an increase in the population of people who are down for casual sex comes an increase in options for everyone.
 Increased options in the sex marketplace leads to increased variance in success for men in sexual marketplace, i.e. “the rich get richer and the poor get poorer”.
 Now a smaller percentage of men are sleeping with a larger percentage of women.
 On the other hand, women’s success rates stay the same.
 Across the attractiveness spectrum, women are able to have sex in approximate correspondence to how attractive they are.